edamla/mediterraneanagency/_books/2021-09-01-suleiman-the-magnificent.md

 ---
-Bringing the Ottoman Empire to the peak of its power and splendor, reaching the gates of Vienna, Reshaping the world map by organizing uninter- rupted raids from Anatolia to the heart of Christian Europe, Turning the Medi-terranean into a “Turkish Lake”, Securing the Red Sea and the holy lands of MeccaMedina with the navy he established in
+Bringing the Ottoman Empire to the peak of its power and splendor, reaching the gates of Vienna, Reshaping the world map by organizing uninterrupted raids from Anatolia to the heart of Christian Europe, Turning the Medi-terranean into a “Turkish Lake”, Securing the Red Sea and the holy lands of MeccaMedina with the navy he established in